hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 *Note: Django 1.8 has been released.
 The current version of Hello Web App has been written for 1.7, but the changes between Django versions are minimal (at least concerning what Hello Web App covers.)
-If you feel more comfortable installing the latest version of Django (1.8.1), you can do so as 1.8.1 should be backwards compatible with Hello Web App's code.*
+If you feel more comfortable installing the latest version of Django (1.8.1), you can do so, as 1.8.1 should be backwards compatible with Hello Web App's code.*

 ### Start git